TOAST-DOCS/Container-Kubernetes/zh/user-guide.md

         1. The old version of a user script
         2. The new version of a user script

+### Change Instance Flavor
+Change the instance flavor of a worker node group.
+The instance flavors of all worker nodes in a worker node group are changed.

+#### Process

+Changing the instance flavor proceeds in the following order.

+1. Deactivate the cluster auto scaler feature.
+2. Add a buffer node to the worker node group.
+3. Perform the following tasks for all worker nodes within the worker node group:
+    1. Evict the working pods from the worker node, and make the nodes not schedulable.
+    2. Change the instance flavor of a worker node.
+    3. Make the nodes schedulable.
+4. Evict working pods from the buffer node, and delete the buffer node.
+5. Reactivate the cluster auto scaler feature.

+Instance flavor changes work in a similar way to worker component upgrades.
+For more details on creating and deleting buffer nodes and evicting pods, see [Upgrade a Cluster](/Container/NKS/zh/user-guide/#_30).

+#### Constraints

+You can only change an instance to another flavor that is compatible with its current flavor.

+* m2, c2, r2, t2, x1 flavor instances can be changed to m2, c2, r2, t2, x1 flavors.
+* m2, c2, r2, t2, x1 flavor instances cannot be changed to u2 flavors.
+* u2 flavor instances cannot be changed to other flavors once they have been created, not even to those of the same u2 flavor.

 ## Cluster Management
 To run and manage clusters from a remote host, `kubectl` is required, which is the command-line tool (CLI) provided by Kubernetes.